 On the way I have been lucky to have worked with many wonderful people and project teams, and been able to leave a legacy of positive successes, including

 - the ‘invention’ of the concept of coastal managed realignment, and its subsequent roll-out to become part of Government policy

 - the creation of England’s first brownfield invertebrate reserve, at Canvey Wick

 - enabling the expansion of Abberton Reservoir, going ‘beyond sustainability’ to produce a substantially enhanced site with no drawbacks.

 Although a conservationist by profession, and an ecologist by training, everything I have done has been linked to my life-long passion for natural history.
 In 2009 I was lucky enough to receive the David Bellamy Award of the British Naturalists’ Association, recognising ‘a naturalist of distinction’.
 Now I have the time and opportunity to return to my roots as a naturalist, and to do what I do best – trying to enthuse others about the natural world.

 I have written and co-written many articles and books (updated in March 2018 to include some of my more recent editorial work with WildGuides) and have given numerous radio and television appearances.
 I enjoy leading wildlife tours for small groups to wildlife-rich European destinations, for companies including Honeyguide and Naturetrek, where I have the opportunity to share my love and knowledge of the natural world.
-A new venture for summer 2018 is a planned series of Botany & Bug Walks in and around Wivenhoe – see here for details.
+A new venture for summer 2018 was a series of Botany & Bug Walks in and around Wivenhoe – see here for details.